agme2019/Stock-Price-Prediction-using-LSTM/LSTM code/README.md

 ### Conclusion

-The LSTM model successfully predicts the stock prices using historical data.
+The LSTM model attempts to predict the stock prices using historical data.
 The steps involved include data preprocessing, scaling, sequence generation, train-test split, model building, training, and evaluation.
 The model's performance is visualized through a plot comparing actual and predicted prices.
+From the performance evalution, it is observed that the model can deviate by +20/-10 from the actual stock price, which suggests that it is not a good model.
 This approach demonstrates the potential of LSTM networks for time series forecasting in financial markets.

 ### Future Improvements